Sun Conference: History

+In 2022, Life University began participating in men's swimming, women's swimming, and women's lacrosse.

-On July 1, 2022, Thomas announced that they will leave the conference and they will join the Southern States Athletic Conference (SSAC), starting in the 2023–24 academic year.
-They will remain in the Sun Conference as an affiliate member for football from that day forward.
+On July 1, 2022, Thomas announced that they would leave the conference and join the Southern States Athletic Conference (SSAC), starting in the 2023–24 academic year.
+They remain in the Sun Conference as an affiliate member for football, and men's and women's swimming from that day forward.

+On October 2, 2023, the New College of Florida became the newest member to join the conference, starting in the 2024–25 academic year.